Bratz: Super Babyz

-Bratz Super Babyz is a video game based on the Bratz Babyz doll line.
+Bratz Super Babyz is a video game based on the 2007 movie of the same name, which is also based on the Bratz Babyz sub-line of the Bratz toy line.
+The game was developed by Creat Studios and AWE Productions and published by THQ and ValuSoft for Nintendo DS and Windows on February 26, 2008.

-Gameplay

-Plot summary
+Summary

-Aliens have landed on Earth at the Stylesville Adventure Planet.
-One of their alien devices, the Matter Exchanger, falls into the wrong hands and transformed the Babyz into superheroes.
-With their newfound Super Powers, the Babyz use their abilities to help the citizens of Stylesville and battle the evil invading aliens.
+The game follows the same plotline as the Bratz Super Babyz movie, which involves aliens landing on Earth at the Stylesville Adventure Planet.
+One of their alien devices, the Matter Exchanger, falls into the wrong hands and transforms the Babyz into superheroes.
+With their newfound superpowers, the Babyz use their abilities to help the citizens of Stylesville and battle the evil invading aliens.

+Players assume the roles of the four Bratz Babyz characters, each possessing unique abilities.
+The game offers a variety of missions, including apprehending thieves, confronting bullies, and rescuing lost animals.
+Additionally, players can explore an amusement park featuring mini-games and unlockable content such as new outfits, accessories, and movie clips.

 Development

 Ubisoft published Bratz games for the PlayStation and Game Boy Advance in 2003, but MGA terminated the license that year and moved it to THQ.
 This led to a licensing legal battle that resulted in Ubisoft being awarded a $13.2 million judgment.
 While various THQ 2005 and 2006 games sold 700,000 copies, none of the company's 2007 games would sell over 100,000 units.

-The game is based on a direct-to-DVD movie of the same name.